LennartFr/customer-loyalty-program/README.md

 ## 2. Generate the Business Network Archive

-# Lennart note: Not needed since we already have installed the BNA file in the GitHub repo

 Next we will generate the Business Network Archive (BNA) file from the root directory.
 This file will contain your network including:
 - the model defined in the `org.clp.biznet.cto` file in the `models` folder
 - the logic behind transactions in the `logic.js` file in the `lib` folder
 - permissions defined in the `permissions.acl` file
 - queries defined in the `queries.qry` file

-### Step 2.1

-# Lennart note: Not needed since we already have installed the BNA file in the GitHub repo

 Run the following command to create the BNA file:
 ```